 The annual prize for the best members’ poem in Poetry News was established in 2004 by Sheena and Hugh Canham, in memory of their son, Hamish Canham (1962-2003).

-Congratulations to Duncan Chambers, the winner of the Hamish Canham Prize 2018 for his poem ‘Chess at Baden-Baden, 1925’.
+Congratulations to Carole Bromley, the winner of the Hamish Canham Prize 2019 for her poem ‘First Year’.

 The prize is judged each year by a panel of judges, including members of The Poetry Society staff team, and the winner is announced annually in the spring.